debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 Reach out for help with using additional software that requires higher dependency versions.

-It should be safe to add repositories that are explicitly tesed to work with Debian Buster and this repository.
+It should be safe to add repositories that are explicitly tested to work with Debian Buster and this repository.

 ## Security